samkayz/teamapt-monnify/README.md

                                   MONNIFY PYTHON LIBRARY USER GUIDE
-                                            Version 1.0.0
+                                            Version 1.1.0

 Monnify is one of the products of TeamApt <https://www.teamapt.com/> .
 Monnify empowers businesses in the formal & informal sectors with the right tools & solutions to manage their finances and grow their businesses.
 Businesses in the formal economy benefit from our payment infrastructure that simplifies how they accept, manage and make payments.
 While smaller-scale businesses and entrepreneurs benefit from our market-community focused products that give them accessible, affordable and convenient short term working capital.

                                   MONNIFY PYTHON LIBRARY USER GUIDE

 Before you can start integrating to Monnify, you will need to sign up on Monnify.
 Click <https://app.monnify.com/create-account> to sign up.
 After successful registration, login and for your credentials.

+                                              VERSION NOTE

+The Previous Version of this library uses Wallet ID. while this Version make use of WALLET ACCOUNT Number.
+Also, I have add some other functionality to it so smooth integration.

                                             CREDENTIAL NEEDED